Rallies decrying flag have drawn Ku Klux Klan to campus, student newspaper says

 Confederate symbols and tributes have fallen under increased scrutiny in the South since the killings of nine African-Americans Emanuel African Methodist Episcopal Church in Charleston, South Carolina, in June.

 In August, actor Morgan Freeman, author John Grisham and musician Jimmy Buffett were among more than 60 people who signed a letter, published in The Clarion-Ledger of Jackson, calling on the state to come up with a new flag.

 At least three of the state’s public universities already do not fly the flag.
-Before the statewide referendum in 2001, Mississippi State University’s Faculty Senate voted to support efforts to change the state flag.

 “Ole Miss Students and my fellow Mississippians, rise up and push back on political correctness and support the state flag,” he implored.

 But Coon insists the vote doesn’t have to be divisive.